 - 7a.1 Policy ENV.1 'Countryside and Protected Areas' states: - "(1) There is a general presumption against development in areas defined as countryside, unless it can be demonstrated that a countryside location is essential or is an appropriate form of agricultural diversification.
-Where it is established that a countryside location is essential, development proposals will also be assessed in relation to Local Plan policies appropriate to specific protected areas as defined generally by Schedules ENV.1 and ENV.3. - (2) The policies applicable to countryside and protected areas within it, together with the detailed boundaries of each area, will be set out in Local Plans." - 7a.2 The application site lies in the countryside as defined in the adopted Local Plan.
-Within the countryside there is a general presumption against new development unless it can be demonstrated that a countryside location is essential.
-In this instance, it is considered that this has not been demonstrated.
-Accordingly, the proposed development does not accord with this policy.
+Where it is established that a countryside location is essential, development proposals will also be assessed in relation to Local Plan policies appropriate to specific protected areas as defined generally by Schedules ENV.1 and ENV.3. - (2) The policies applicable to countryside and protected areas within it, together with the detailed boundaries of each area, will be set out in Local Plans." - 7a.2 The application site lies in the Countryside as defined in the adopted Local Plan.
+Within the Countryside there is a general presumption against new development unless it can be demonstrated that a countryside location is essential.
+In this instance, this has not been demonstrated.
+Accordingly, the proposed development does not accord with this policy. - 7a.3 Policy COM.7 'School Provision' states: